alixaxel/chrome-aws-lambda/README.md

 };
 ```

-You should allocate at least 512 MB of RAM to your Lambda, 1600 MB is recommended.
+You should allocate at least 512 MB of RAM to your Lambda, however 1600 MB (or more) is recommended.

 ### Running Locally